cfw-guide/cemu.cfw.guide/docs/optimizing-cemu.md

 ## Required Reading

-For the best performance, we'll be switching the default graphics API from OpenGL to Vulkan.
-While less stable, Vulkan tends to run faster and has extra features in Cemu which OpenGL doesn't.
+For the best performance, we'll be using the Vulkan graphics API.
+This tends to run faster than OpenGL and allows us to use features such as asynchronous shader compilation.

 ### Asynchronous Shader Compilation